Apple Butter & Sweet Showers

 So scandalous.
 Sneakin' food into the hospital.
 Who knew eating could be such a crime!

 We're such rebels.
 But seriously.
 I know exactly how I function when I'm hungry, and if there is any chance of getting through this labor without pain medication, girlfriend cannot be hungry.
-In fact, if there is any chance of getting through this labor at all, girlfriend cannot be hungry.
+In fact, if there is any chance of getting through this labor at all, the girlfriend cannot be hungry.
 I cease to function.
-I simply curl up into fetal position and cry.
+I simply curl up into a fetal position and cry.
 Nourishment is a must.
 I'll take my chances with the general-anesthesia risk (which is why they don't allow you to eat in the first place).

 My nurse also advised me to load up on nutritious food and drink before I arrive.
 She told me to labor at home, relax, take a long bath, and eat a big 'ol meal.
 She's a woman after my own heart.